nicwulab/SARS-CoV-2_NTD_DMS/rosetta/README.md

 5. Convert the .log file to a .cst file using `bash <rosetta_location>/main/source/src/apps/public/ddg/convert_to_cst_file.sh ./mincst.log > ./constraint.cst`.

-6. With the **constraint.cst** file and the pdb file of the lowest scoring pose from point mutagenesis in the same folder, perform fast relax using `<rosetta_location>/main/source/bin/relax.static.linuxgccrelease -database <rosetta_location>/main/database/ -in:file:s <pdb file with lowest score after point mutagenesis>.pdb -in:file:fullatom -relax:fast -constraints:cst_file constraint.cst -relax:ramp_constraints false -nstruct 3`.
-Three poses were generated.
+6. With the **constraint.cst** file and the pdb file of the lowest scoring pose from point mutagenesis in the same folder, perform fast relax using `<rosetta_location>/main/source/bin/relax.static.linuxgccrelease -database <rosetta_location>/main/database/ -in:file:s <pdb file with lowest score after point mutagenesis>.pdb -in:file:fullatom -relax:fast -constraints:cst_file constraint.cst -relax:ramp_constraints false -nstruct 8`.
+Eight poses were generated.
     * Change `macosclangrelease` depending on your operating system.
-    * Fast relax for each mutation took approximately 2 days to run on a computer with 16 GB RAM and a 2 GHz Quad-Core Intel Core i5 processor.

 7. pml files for making images are included in the **fastrelax** folder for each mutagenesis.